oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Interface_Expansion/PCF8574A/README.md

 NO IMAGE
-# SZKINTERFACEEXPANSIONPCF8574A > PCF8574A
+# SZKINTERFACEEXPANSIONPCF8574A > Interface_Expansion : PCF8574A

 - ID: SYMBOL-kicad-kicad-symbols-Interface_Expansion-PCF8574A
 - Hex ID: SZKINTERFACEEXPANSIONPCF8574A
-- Name: PCF8574A
+- Name: Interface_Expansion : PCF8574A
-- Description: PCF8574A
+- Description: Interface_Expansion : PCF8574A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Interface_Expansion-PCF8574A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Interface_Expansion-PCF8574A)
 - Short Link: [http://oom.lt/SZKINTERFACEEXPANSIONPCF8574A](http://oom.lt/SZKINTERFACEEXPANSIONPCF8574A)